JPerez11/JPerez11/README.md

 - 👋 Hi, I’m @JPerez11
 - 👀 I’m interested in learning programming
-- 🌱 I’m currently learning PHP
+- 🌱 I’m currently learning Java EE
-- 💞️ I’m looking to collaborate on Google Enterprise
+- 💞️ I’m looking to collaborate on Pragma
 - 📫 How to reach me...
 I live in Ocaña, Colombia.

 <!---